-Items from the following locations, and with a status of Available, can be requested:
+Items with a status of Available can be requested.

 Click the Request Item link and log in using your MHC credentials to submit your request.

-LITS staff will page the item from the stacks, and email you when it is ready for pickup.
+LITS staff will page the item from the stacks, or receive via Five College delivery, and email you when it is ready for pickup.

 Contact firstname.lastname@example.org with questions about our paging and pickup service, or if you need assistance requesting items.

 You may return books, CDs, and DVDs via the external book drop at the Main library.
-Please remember, there is no immediate need to return items this summer.
-Due dates have been extended through the first week of September, books can be renewed, and students are still welcome and encouraged to bring items back when they return to campus.
+There is no immediate need to return most items.
+Students are welcome and encouraged to return materials when they return to campus.

 Mount Holyoke College LITS

 Attn: Library Circulation Rm.
 228

 50 College Street

 South Hadley, MA 01075